 In general, home humidity should be a little higher in winter, as cooler air holds less moisture.
 In summer, it’s best to have it a little lower — perhaps no more than 50 percent in your home.
 But how to achieve that?

-First, get a hygrometer from a home store to measure humidity.
+First, get a hygrometer from a home store to measure humidity so you can get a baseline knowledge of how humid your home typically is.
 Then, check your home’s plumbing for leaks and have them fixed so they do not add to the moisture content in your home’s air.

-If your HVAC system is not ancient and is well maintained, it will likely do a good job removing moisture from your home’s air.
+First, check your HVAC system.
+If your HVAC system is well maintained, it will likely do a good job removing moisture from your home’s air.
 Changing the filter regularly and keeping the coils clean help the HVAC perform this function more efficiently.

 If humidity is still too high, look into installing exhaust ventilation in the bathroom and kitchen areas.
 Make sure the ventilation ducts are connected to the outdoors so that all humidity goes out of the house and does not collect indoors.

 You may also want to check out a dehumidifier.
-You could use a portable in the nursery, if you’re particularly concerned about humidity there, but a whole-house dehumidifier is usually the best option, in that it sends humidity away from the home, down the plumbing, so that you don’t need to empty a reservoir.
+You could use a portable in the nursery if you’re particularly concerned about humidity there, but a whole-house dehumidifier is usually the best option.
+A whole-house dehumidifier sends humidity away from the home and down the plumbing so that you don’t need to empty a reservoir.

 If your home’s humidity level is below 30 percent, it might be too dry for your newborn baby.
 This will typically be more common in arid and hot climates.
 Here are steps to take if this is your situation.